namib-project/draft-coap-mud/draft-romann-mud-constrained.md

 Here, we can see that both the Thing and the MUD Receiver (as the recipient of the MUD URLs) may initiate the MUD discovery process:
-The Thing can contact and register with MUD URL recipients, e.g. by sending a CoAP POST request via Multicast or addressing a well-known registration endpoint.
+The Thing can contact and register with MUD URL recipients, e.g. by sending a CoAP POST request via Multicast and/or addressing a well-known registration endpoint.
-Conversely, MUD recipients can initiate the discovery process, e.g. by sending a COAP GET request to a well-known URI via multicast.
+Conversely, a MUD Receiver can initiate the discovery process, e.g. by sending a COAP GET request to a well-known URI via multicast.

 Note that the protocol used for communication between the MUD Receiver and